Shaker, Why Don't You Sing?

 Shaker, Why Don't You Sing? is author and poet Maya Angelou's fourth volume of poetry, published by Random House in 1983.
 It was published during one of the most productive periods in Angelou's career; she had written four autobiographies and published three other volumes of poetry up to that point.
-Angelou considered herself a poet and a playwright, but was best known for her seven autobiographies, especially her first, I Know Why the Caged Bird Sings, although her poetry has also been successful.
+She considered herself a poet and a playwright, but was best known for her seven autobiographies, especially her first, I Know Why the Caged Bird Sings, although her poetry has also been successful.
 She began, early in her writing career, alternating the publication of an autobiography and a volume of poetry.
 Many of the poems in Shaker focus on survival despite threatened freedom, lost love, and defeated dreams.
 Over half of them are love poems, and emphasize the inevitable loss of love.
 "Caged Bird", which refers to Angelou's first autobiography, is contained in this volume.

 Background

 Shaker, Why Don't You Sing is Maya Angelou's fourth volume of poetry.
 She studied and began writing poetry at a young age.
-After her rape at the age of eight, as recounted in her first autobiography I Know Why the Caged Bird Sings (1969), she dealt with her trauma by memorizing and reciting great works of literature, including poetry, which helped bring her out of her self-imposed muteness.
+After her rape at the age of eight, as recounted in her first autobiography, I Know Why the Caged Bird Sings (1969), she dealt with her trauma by memorizing and reciting great works of literature, including poetry, which helped bring her out of her self-imposed muteness.

 The publication of Shaker, Why Don't You Sing occurred during one of the most productive periods of Angelou's career.
 She had written songs for Roberta Flack and had composed movie scores.
 She had written articles, short stories, TV scripts and documentaries, autobiographies, and poetry, she produced plays, and was named a visiting professor of several colleges and universities.
-Angelou was given a multitude of awards during this period, including over thirty honorary degrees from colleges and universities from all over the world.
-In 1981, after ten years of marriage, Angelou and her husband Paul du Feu divorced.
+Angelou was given a multitude of awards during this period, including over 30 honorary degrees from colleges and universities from all over the world.
+In 1981, after ten years of marriage, Angelou and her husband, Paul du Feu, divorced.
 Angelou returned to the southern United States, where she accepted the lifetime Reynolds Professorship of American Studies at Wake Forest University in Winston-Salem, North Carolina, and taught a variety of subjects that reflected her interests, including philosophy, ethics, theology, science, theater, and writing.

-Although Angelou considered herself a playwright and poet when her editor Robert Loomis challenged her to write Caged Bird, she has been best known for her autobiographies.
+Although Angelou considered herself a playwright and poet when her editor, Robert Loomis, challenged her to write Caged Bird, she has been best known for her autobiographies.
 Many of Angelou's readers identify her as a poet first and an autobiographer second, but like Lynn Z. Bloom, many critics consider her autobiographies more important than her poetry.
-Critic William Sylvester agrees, and states that although her books have been best-sellers, her poetry has "received little serious critical attention".
+Critic William Sylvester agrees, and states that although Angelou's books have been best-sellers, her poetry has "received little serious critical attention".
 Bloom also believes that Angelou's poetry is more interesting when she recites them.
 Bloom calls her performances "characteristically dynamic", and says that Angelou "moves exuberantly, vigorously to reinforce the rhythms of the lines, the tone of the words.
 Her singing and dancing and electrifying stage presence transcend the predictable words and phrases".